Creative-Baby-Shower-Ideas.com

 • You don't need to worry about being burned.
 The seller rating speaks for itself.

 • Great selection!
-Chances are if the cake pan exists, you will find it on ebay.
+Chances are if the cake pan exists, you will find it on eBay.

 Gloria V. from Long Beach, California

-bottle baby shower cake
+blue bottle baby shower cake

 Top of Page

-Baby shower cake submitted to cakes gallery by:
+Baby shower photo submitted to gallery by:

 Isabel D. from Pozuelo, Madrid Spain

-baby blanket cake
+baby in a blue blanket cake

-It´s a chocolate cake decorated with icing and fondant.
+It's a chocolate cake decorated with icing and fondant.

 Top of Page

-Baby shower cake submitted to cake gallery by:
+Baby shower photo submitted to gallery by:

 Eric B. from Muncie, Indiana

-yellow present cake
+yellow polka dot present cake

-Prepare 2 cake mixes of your choice according to the manufacturers directions, and bake as directed in a buttered and floured 1/4 sheet cake pan (9"X13").
+Prepare 2 cake mixes of your choice according to the manufacturer's directions, and bake as directed in a buttered and floured 1/4 sheet cake pan (9"X13").
 I like to use a product called Pan Grease available from CK Products instead of butter and flour.
 Cool the cakes until room temperature.
 Use white butter cream icing to cover the top and sides of the cake.
 Add yellow food coloring to ball of prepared fondant about the size of a tennis ball, and knead until the color is well blended.
 Roll out the fondant to about 1/8" thickness on a smooth surface dusted with powdered sugar to avoid sticking.

-Use a Wilton fondant ribbon cutting tool to cut 18", 14", 12" and 2" strips of ribbon fromthe rolled fondant.
+Use a Wilton fondant ribbon cutting tool to cut 18", 14", 12" and 2" strips of ribbon from the rolled fondant.
 Cut out a rectangular tag from the fondant using the Wilton fondant ribbon cutter and set aside to dry.
 Use the small end of a #6 or larger Wilton writing tip to cut small circles out of the fondant and set aside to dry.
-Place the 18" strip on the cake from side to side and slightly offset towards the top of the cake and drape down the sides.Place the 14" strip the cake from top to bottom overlapping the 18” strip, and slightly offset to the left of the cake and drape down the sides.
+Place the 18" strip on the cake from side to side and slightly offset towards the top of the cake and drape down the sides.
+Place the 14" strip the cake from top to bottom overlapping the 18"€ strip, and slightly offset to the left of the cake and drape down the sides.
 Trim off any excess from the ends of the fondant ribbon.
 Use the 12" piece of fondant ribbon to form the loops of a bow, and use the 2" piece to cover the seam.

 Place the finished bow on the intersection of the ribbons using a small amount of butter cream icing as glue.
 Arrange the small fondant circles on the cake as desired.
 Pipe a shell border around the bottom edge of the cake using a #32 Wilton star tip and piping bag filled with the white butter cream icing.
 Use white butter cream icing and a #2 Wilton writing tip to write the desired message on the fondant tag set aside earlier, and place the tag on the cake using a small amount of butter cream icing as glue.